aws-samples/template-for-closed-network-system-workloads-on-aws/README.md

   - A sample Dockerfile to turn that sample application into a container image
   - For sample applications, see [`Webapp-java/readme.md`](./webapp-java/README.md)

+- Serverless application environment for running React application hosted on Amazon S3 and REST API on API Gateway and AWS Lambda.(\*)

+  - A sample application using React
+  - For sample react application, see [`Webapp-react/readme.md`](./webapp-react/README.md).
+  - Sample REST APIs code is in `functions/`

 - CI/CD environment for continuous application development

   - Pipeline for building and deploying the above sample applications using CodePipeline, CodeCommit, and CodeBuild